EmmanuelM0147/blog-api-project-1/README.md

 Blog API Project

-This project is a RESTful Blog API with authentication, developed to provide a backend service for managing blog posts and user interactions.
+This repository contains a Blog API built as part of an exam project.
+The project demonstrates the implementation of a RESTful API for managing blog posts, including user authentication and CRUD operations.

 Features
 · User Authentication: Secure user registration and login functionality.